Demitroy/Tic_Tac_Toe/README.md

 Next version will include some additional functionality.
 This will hopefully include a board evaluator at the end of each play to determine if a winner has emerged or if the board has been filled without a winner.

+V2 uploaded.
+Includes board evaluator and also ends game if board is filled without a winner.